namrata2205/Gesture_Controlled_Car_with_gas_sensor/README.md

 5. The MQ-2 gas sensor continuously monitors gas levels and activates an alert if harmful gases are detected.

 ## Note
-This project was originally developed earlier as part of an academic IoT project.
+This project was originally developed long time ago as part of an IoT project.
 The prototype worked successfully during initial testing; however, the hardware setup is currently not functional due to component damage over time.
 The repository is shared to document the project design, implementation approach, and system architecture.

 ## Author